 Phone batteries store energy.
 They are typically rechargeable Lithium-Ion batteries.
-The amount of energy that can be stored is measured in mA (milliamps), e.g. 3000mA.
+The capacity is the amount of energy that can be stored and is measured in mA (milliamps), e.g. 3000mA.
 Some batteries are removable by the user, but more commonly they are glued inside the phone and need to be replaced by a technician (with a heat gun and care).
 Typically phone manufacturers aim to have a battery as small as possible but last one day.

 The Android Operating system monitors the battery health, temperature, and voltage.
 The battery health is either good, overheating, overvoltage, cold, a failure value, or dead.
 “Good” is the desired health.
 This means that no problem has been identified with the battery.
 Specifically, the battery subsystem has not triggered a condition that it determines to be a fault.

 High battery temperatures are not good for your battery, make sure you don’t leave your phone in a hot place for long periods of time (like in your car all day or on top of hot electronic equipment).
 Also, beware of quick phone chargers as these can generate extra heat.